FTP file delivery

-What software will I need?
+What software do I need?

 NB: Mediality makes no recommendations regarding the choice of client software.
 There are many resources on the internet regarding choice of software.